Contributed By SZA Schilling, Zutt & Anschütz

 German trade mark law contains numerous grounds for the revocation and cancellation of trade marks.

 A trade mark can be subject to cancellation if it was registered in contravention of absolute grounds for refusal in the first place.
 Absolute grounds for refusal are related to the character of the respective trade mark as such, ie, irrespective of any third-party (trade mark) rights.
 To put it simply: a trade mark which contravenes any absolute ground of refusal is, generally, not eligible for trade mark registration.
-For details, please see 1.15 Refusal of the Registration of a Trade Mark, above.
+See 1.7 Refusal of Registration.

 Furthermore, a trade mark may be cancelled if it was registered contrary to relative grounds for refusal.
 In contrast to absolute grounds for refusal (see the preceding paragraph), relative grounds for refusal result from the relation of the respective trade mark to earlier pending third-party trade mark registrations and/or earlier registered or unregistered third-party trade marks or other earlier rights.
 Consequently, a cancellation for relative grounds for refusal is not possible if the owner of the respective earlier right has consented in the registration of the trade mark before the application for cancellation was filed.

 Relative grounds for refusal apply to trade marks which:

 However, German trade mark law contains several exceptions to the possibility of cancellation of trade marks for contravention of relative grounds for refusal.
 For example, a cancellation for contravention of relative grounds for refusal is not possible if the earlier trade mark could itself have been cancelled on the date of the publication of the registration of the younger trade mark because of revocation or contravention to absolute grounds for refusal (see 1.7 Refusal of Registration).